T-Dace/GHtjm.github.io/README.md

 ### What i'm currently working on:
 - A tool to determine cheapest local online takeaways (with a website to host it on)
-- A Fantasy premier league dashboard with a predictive modelling tool
+- A Fantasy premier league dashboard with a predictive modelling tool and multi-sourced data pipeline

 ### What i'm currently studying:
 - Advanced statistical analysis techniques for complex data